This post may contain affiliate links. Please read our disclosure policy.

 - Fill a glass goblet with hot water to heat it up, then dump out the water.

-- Drop in the two sugar cubes or granulated sugar.
+- Add in the sugar.

 - Using a whisk, lightly whip heavy whipping cream in a small bowl until the cream is slightly thickened.
-Take care not to over whip (we’re not going for whipped cream).
+Take care not to over whip (weโre not going for whipped cream).
 Turn a spoon upside down (bowl of the spoon facing down), and pour the thickened cream down the back of the spoon, layering onto the top of the coffee.
 Don't stir the cream into the coffee, to keep the layers visible.
 Serve immediately.

 Nutrition information is automatically calculated, so should only be used as an approximation.